wp-plugins/tagregator/readme.txt

 = Why are some Tweets missing? =
 Twitter's API doesn't guarantee that every tweet will be available in the results it returns.

+= I liked the single-column look of versions 0.4 and 0.5 better, how can I get that back? = You can achieve a similar look by specifying `one-column` in the shortcode's `layout` parameter:

+`[tagregator hashtag="#WordCamp" layout="one-column"]`

 = How should I disclose security vulnerabilities? =
 If you find a security issue, please disclose it to us privately by sending an e-mail to security@wordpress.org, so that we can release a fix for it before you publish your findings.